q3769/conseq4j/README.md

 different sequence keys.
 As such, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

+- Technically, the task-submitting thread only needs to be "logically" single; it doesn't have to be the same physical thread all the time, as long as only one single thread is submitting the related tasks at any given time.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService

 In this API style, sequence keys are used to summon executors of JDK